"Turkish Oriental Rugs Colour and Motifs are good to know before you head for your Kusadasi shopping spree."

 It's also interesting that shades and colors are actually a clue for determining the provenence of a carpet for rug specialists: they can pin it down to the village it is from just by looking at its colours!

 Before you read my condensed version of the types of rug motifs, watch this great rug buying guide video.
 It gives you a great overview of things you need to keep in mind when buying your turkish rug.

 Motifs in rugs are something that, to an untrained eye, might seem like a random choice of pretty decorations...while in actual fact, to the person who can read this very specific language, every rug is a book!

-Having attended dozens of Turkish Rug demonstrations during the time we worked as Port Lecturers on Mediterranean cruise ships, we always enjoyed talking to our hosts over a cup of Turkish coffee, picking the brain about the meanings of different motifs and designs.
+Having attended dozens of Turkish Rug demonstrations during the time I worked as Port Lecturers on Mediterranean cruise ships, I always enjoyed talking to our hosts over a cup of Turkish coffee, picking the brain about the meanings of different motifs and designs.